kununu/testing-bundle/README.md

 ### CachePool Fixtures

-All services tagged with `cache.pool` are elegible to be used to load fixtures.
+All services tagged with `cache.pool` are eligible to be used to load fixtures.

 For example, assuming you are using the [Cache Component](https://symfony.com/doc/current/components/cache.html):